omnigoat/omnigoat.github.io/_posts/2021-04-11-on-namespaces.md

 (This bit is more subjective than the obviously factual statements above)

 Names are hard.
 I get that.
-That's why marketing people are employed to think up the perfect intersection between a word that is catchy and a word that represents a product.
+That is why marketing people are employed to think up the perfect intersection between a word that is catchy and a word that represents a product.
 Codebases quickly grow too large for people to know the contents of every line - you must sell the functionality of the code within.

 We must be that marketing  person for our own code.
-We need to market to others, or they'll write another version of what we've already done.
-We must market to ourselves, because future us does not remember either.
+We need to market to others, or they will write another version of what we have already done, but worse.
+We must market to ourselves, because future us does not remember.
 The engineer I curse with the most frequency is me of coding-past.
 It is nice when I can give that guy a break.

 The name of a product is outside the scope of this ~~rant~~ essay; I don't have rules for what